Preporato

 Registration and Exam Policies

-3. Schedule exam date and time (allow 3-5 weeks prep)
+3. Pick your date (give yourself 3-5 weeks of prep)

 Exam Day Tips